 - Section 6 (Retention/Revocation of Prior POA): When you file Form 2848, it automatically revokes and overrides any previously filed 2848 Forms that include the same issues and time periods specified on the new form.
 If you wish to alter or make an addition to your form, check the box in this section so the previous form doesn’t get overwritten.

 - Section 7(Signatures): Finally the form must be signed; if the form refers to a jointly filed tax form such as Form 1040, then your spouse must also fill out and sign their own Form 2848.

-The best thing to do is to go through this form with a certified tax professional so that the document is airtight and performs the exact duties you want it to.
+The best thing to do is to go through this form with a licensed tax professional so that the document is airtight and performs the exact duties you want it to.
 Granting power of attorney to someone, whether they may be a loved one or tax professional, is a delicate and sensitive process.
 You don’t want to give too much or too little power—one way to avoid this is to have a CPA or tax attorney review your form before your file.

 How to Revoke a Power of Attorney

 If you need to revoke an IRS power of attorney agreement or withdraw a representative you must write “REVOKE” across the top of the first page with a current signature and date below the annotation.
 Keep in mind, aspects of your tax power of attorney could be altered without a complete revocation.
 You can also write a completely new agreement that addresses the same issues and time frames as the previous Form 2848.

 If you need to file a Form 2848 with the IRS, Community Tax has the tools and resources to assist you.
 You should never file a document as important as a Form 2848 without first having a tax professional examine and approve it first.
 The team at Community Tax ready to help you, call Community Tax today 888.684.5803.